andraugust/andraugust.github.io/fmow.md

 <link rel="stylesheet" type="text/css" media="all" href="quote.css" />

-# Sattelite Image Classification on the fMoW Dataset
+# Sattelite Image Classification on the FMoW Dataset

-The Functional Map of the World dataset (fMoW) is a satellite image dataset recently released by IARPA.
+The Functional Map of the World dataset (FMoW) is a satellite image dataset recently released by IARPA.
 Each image in the dataset contains a bounding box over an object of interest and the goal is to train a classifier to correctly label bounding boxes.
-This post lists some observations I've made while working with fMoW.
+This post lists some observations I've made while working with FMoW.

 ### Fine-Tuning Works
-Despite the dissimilarity between satellite images and ImageNet, both VGG and ResNet architectures with Imagenet weights can be fine-tuned to predict fMoW labels reasonably well.
+Despite the dissimilarity between satellite images and ImageNet, both VGG and ResNet architectures with Imagenet weights can be fine-tuned to predict FMoW labels reasonably well.
 VGG16 turned out to be slightly more accurate than ResNet, so it's what I use from this point forward.

 VGG16 was trained on cropped bounding boxes that were re-shaped to 224x224.
 All convolutional blocks except the first were fine-tuned, and a single fully connected layer with 256 nodes was used with a softmax classifier.
 I found that the more convolutional blocks that were trained the more accurate the model was, but shallower blocks were less influential than deeper ones.
 I also found that increasing the number of fully-connected nodes didn't influence accuracy much and neither did adding a second fully-connected layer.